+Pre-order will ship May 15, 2015

 + First 150 pre-orders come with a folded 11x17 poster

 With Darling...
 It's Too Late, Guantanamo Baywatch sought to harness and manipulate the sparkling sounds from yesteryear, all while staying true to the tape hiss and rough takes of analog recording.
 "We really wanted a mixtape compilation sound to the record," says Powell, and that approach can be heard in both the songwriting and the production.
 According to Powell, each individual song was approached with all the amps and the EQs on the recording console zeroed out.
 That meant that every song was recorded with a new template.
 The title track and lead single, "Too Late", perfectly captures this new aesthetic.
 With Burger Records soul singer Curtis Harding contributing backing vocals and rounding out the classic Motown ballad vibe of the track, "Too Late" is an enormous departure from the trashy Mummies-esque ruckus of their earlier recordings.
 Of course, the band hasn't completely abandoned the rowdy surf rock of their previous releases--Powell put the finishing touches on the album back at his Jungle Muscles Studio in Portland to keep that rough-hewn feel intact.
 But even when he and his bandmates Chevelle Wiseman (bass) and Chris Scott (drums) tread on their familiar territory with songs like "Raunch Stomp" or their cover of Eddie & The Showmen's "Mr. Rebel", there's a newfound clarity, punch, and swagger to their sound.
 Throughout the course of Darling...
 It's Too Late the trio continues to fuck with various subgenres, from the dusty Western twang of "Corey Baum's Theme" to the straight-outta-Sun Studios rocker "Do What You Want."
-The LP is available in a limited pressing of 1,000 copies on Peaches-and-Cream color vinyl.
-A digital download card for MP3 is included.

 Back in 2009, Suicide Squeeze Records labelmates These Arms Are Snakes and The Coathangers teamed up for a series of tour dates on the East Coast.
 It was a perfect pairing: The Coathangers' jagged catabolic garage rock and These Arms Are Snakes bleary and blighted artcore made for an evening of celebratory chaos.
 But These Arms Are Snakes' seven-year run came to an abrupt end a few months later, leaving a final unfinished recording--a cover of Lost Sounds' "Energy Drink & The Long Walk Home"--gathering dust in the vaults.
 In the five years since the Snakes' dissolution, The Coathangers have toured relentlessly on their three albums for Suicide Squeeze; releasing a slew of split 7"s with various road comrades along the way.
 Though These Arms Are Snakes remain broken up, the finishing touches on "Energy Drink" were finally wrapped up in 2014, and it seemed only appropriate to pair the song with a track from their old tourmates.
 The Coathangers are still hard at work touring on their highly lauded album from earlier this year, Suck My Shirt, but they found the time to counterbalance the Snakes' Lost Sounds cover with their take on The Gun Club's "Sex Beat".
 Suicide Squeeze is proud to release the split single worldwide on a limited vinyl run of 1,000 (clear w/ red and black splatter) 7"s with an accompanying download code.
 The songs are also available digitally.